 HYPOCRITES HALL OF FAME

-Martin Luther King was "gravely disappointed" in what he called "white moderates" during the black civil rights movement and I can really empathise.
+Martin Luther King was "gravely disappointed" in what he called "white moderates" during the black civil rights movement and I can really empathize.
 The biggest stumbling block for trans equality in 2015 isn't extreme, rabid bigots like Milo Yiannopoulos, but rather that giant mass of 'liberals' who support equality in word but not deed.
-I'm subjected to death threats and personal abuse on social media all the time – even from mainstream journalists – and does anybody condemn that?
+I'm subjected to death threats and personal abuse on social media all the time—even from mainstream journalists—and does anybody condemn that?
 There is a shameful body of people who stay silent when they see others being abused or, indeed, deflect attention away from that abuse.

-"OF COURSE it is terrible for trans people," cry Greer's supposedly liberal defenders...
-"BUT".
-It is always followed by "but".
+"OF COURSE it is terrible for trans people," cry Greer's supposedly liberal defenders… "BUT."
+It is always followed by "but."
 "I knew a trans person once and I'm really lovely," they tell us.
-This too is always followed by "but".
-And this "but" is always followed by some sermon on how wonderful it is that we have so many middle aged voices rallying to man the barricades in defence of free speech because of that unstoppable force – perhaps 0.05% of the population who are trans – threatening to destroy the very fabric of society.
-"Free speech is the cornerstone of a civilised society," they cry and it's a compelling argument.
+This too is always followed by "but."
+And this "but" is always followed by some sermon on how wonderful it is that we have so many middle aged voices rallying to man the barricades in defense of free speech because of that unstoppable force—perhaps 0.05 percent of the population who are trans—threatening to destroy the very fabric of society.
+"Free speech is the cornerstone of a civilized society," they cry and it's a compelling argument.
 I'd hate to live in a savage world where people were made homeless and attacked and murdered and driven to suicide (like trans people routinely are in our current free speech utopia) because students had destroyed democracy.

-Trans people are such a threat to our way of life now that those celebrated freedom fighters at the Daily Mail, the Christian Institute and Breitbart have all joined forces to protect civilisation from 'feminazis'.
+Trans people are such a threat to our way of life now that those celebrated freedom fighters at Daily Mail, the Christian Institute, and Breitbart have all joined forces to protect civilization from 'feminazis.'
 And don't worry, the Left are on hand too!
 When Greer finally pops her clogs (I know that's nasty, but FREEZE PEACH) I can just see the headlines: "Prominent people claim 'Free speech under threat' as Grim Reaper no-platforms Germaine Greer" and "Death accused of leading campaign to 'silence' outspoken academic."
-In 2015, being "silenced" seems to have been redefined to mean "offered wall-to-wall media coverage so millions of people hear what you've got to say".
 Let's look at some of her defenders:

 • Speaking of Kate Smurthwaite, she gets an honourable mention for signing a pledge to ban comedians who make rape jokes in 2012.
 In the same blog she admits she doesn't think Nick Griffin should have been given a platform on Question Time, claiming it was her "free speech" to say so but that there was an important distinction to be made between being able to say what you want and being offered a platform to say it.
 Well Kate, I quite agree!
 Fast forward to 2015 though, when Kate was supposedly "no platformed" herself (the evidence suggests her gig was actually pulled due to "no interest") and guess who is suddenly against no platforming?
 Kate Smurthwaite!
 Yeah!
 Another fucking hypocrite!